 Other Readings (Research)

-- The transcription of this material is generally the responsibility of the student.
-LAS will accept requests when the material is owned by the libraries.
+- The transcription of this material is generally the responsibility of the student, but LAS will accept requests when the material is owned by the libraries.

-- Requests for the scanning of ‘other readings’ are subject to the availability of resources after existing orders for required materials and requests for recommended readings from all students have been fulfilled.
+- Requests for the scanning of 'other readings' are subject to the availability of resources after existing orders for required and recommended readings from all students have been fulfilled.

-- For these materials in particular, Graduate students have to be an active participant in the transcription process, and may have to do, or arrange independently for, the scanning of some or all of the material when the library does not own the materials.
+- For these materials in particular, graduate students are asked to be an active participant in the transcription process, and may have to arrange independently for, the scanning of some or all of the material when the library does not own the sources.

-Effective August 2011, LAS reserves the right to limit the number of scanning requests for graduate students.
-High volume scanning requests by individuals may need to be scheduled from month to month in order to ensure effective and equitable provision of service to all users.
-Limits will be determined in consultation with the student, the CDS counsellor and the professor.
+LAS reserves the right to limit the number of scanning requests for graduate students.
+High volume scanning requests by individuals may need to be scheduled from month to month to ensure effective and equitable provision of service to all users.
+Limits will be determined in consultation with the student, the SAS counsellor and the professor.

 If a student is requesting the service before classes start, the department will endeavour to acquire book lists from the Bookstore.

-- Advise LAS of their enrolment and any changes as soon as possible
+Students should advise LAS of their enrolment and any changes as soon as possible.